 Fabric Basket Pattern - In Conclusion

-And now your fabric baskets are ready for filling with all kinds of goodies.
-Use them as a craft basket for storing wool and fabric scraps, make an attractive gift by adding a potted plant or use them to store sewing patterns and magazines.
+And now your fabric baskets are ready to fill with all kinds of goodies.
+Use them as a craft basket for storing wool and fabric scraps, make an attractive gift by adding a potted plant, or use them to store sewing patterns and magazines.
 The storage options are endless!

 More Free Homeware Patterns